reptile18/bootstrap-animation-queue/README.md

 ```

 At each step, every element that needs an animation, needs to have a css class name of animation-queue-effect-{effect} where {effect} is one of the animation classes described on [MD Bootstrap's animation list](https://mdbootstrap.com/docs/jquery/css/animations/).

+### Examples
+.bounce
+.flash
+.pulse
+.rubberBand
+.shake
+.headShake
+.swing
+.tada
+.wobble
+.jello
+.jackInTheBox
+.heartBeat
+.bounceIn
+.bounceOut
+.fadeIn
+.fadeOut
+.flipInX
+.flipInY
+.flipOutX
+.flipOutY
+.lightSpeedIn
+.lightSpeedOut
+.rotateIn
+.rotateOut
+.hinge
+.rollIn
+.rollOut
+.zoomIn
+.zoomOut
+.slideInRight
+.slideOutLeft

+### Top Level Parent
+Regardless of whether an element has an animation or not, a class of `.animation-queue-parent` is required at the top level element that contains the animating children (so the code knows where to start traversing).

+### Immediate Siblings
+A class of `.animation-queue-child-0` is required at the next step.
+Classes of `.animation-queue-child-###` are going to allow sibling child nodes of the first child to run their sequentially, one after the other.

+### Deeper Level Children
+Additionally, at any step, child nodes of those children may also contain the `.animation-queue-child-0` to indicate they have animations that will run directy after its immediate parent's animation has completed.

+The provided index.html provides a **very** rudimentary example of how the traversing animations work.

+## Authors
+* **Johnny Li** - *Initial work* - [reptile18](https://github.com/reptile18)